jordipastorsky/kata-session-2/src/README.md

 The client management app is not working.
 The client list is not being updated when a new client is added.
 However, when the website is reloaded, all clients are displayed correctly.
 Do you know why?

 The principal engineer tells you to fix the issue by creating a context for the entire app and saving the list of clients into this context.
+It's not a problem that clients are lost when wesite is reloaded because in a future an API will be used to get them.

 **Exercise 2.**